Protection, Security and Investigation

-Description: The student will receive an introduction to Canadian law and the legal system by becoming familiar with the language of the law and terminology used throughout the administration of justice.
-Recognition of how “law” is established through judicial and legislative authority will be gained and the concepts and principles which form the structure of both civil and criminal law will be learned.
+Description: The student will receive an introduction to Canadian law and the legal system by becoming familiar with the language of the law and terminology used throughout the administration of justice as well as exploring the practical application of common offence related statutes.
+Recognition of how "law" is established through judicial and legislative authority will be gained and the concepts and principles which form the structure of both civil and criminal law will be learned.
 The foundation of all government authority will be examined through an introduction to the Constitution Act, 1982, including the Canadian Charter of Rights and Freedoms.
-Completion of this course will serve as the framework for the more practical applications of law developed in the progressive semesters.
+Completion of this course will serve as the framework for further applications of law.

 |LAW1060||Canadian Criminal Justice System